Afrazshah94/MOVIE-DATA-ANALYSIS/README.md

 ## 📂 **Repository Structure**
 Here’s an overview of the files and folders in this repository:
 Movie-Box-Office-Analysis/
-├── data/ # Contains the dataset
+├── data/
 │   └── Movie-Data.csv
-├── notebooks/ # Contains the Python notebook
+├── notebooks/
-│ └── Movie_Analysis.ipynb
+│   └── Movie-Data-Results.ipynb
-├── visualizations/ # Contains saved visualizations
+├── visualizations/
 │   ├── Total_Revenue_by_Year.png
 │   ├── Average_Revenue_by_Year.png
 │   ├── Movie_Count_by_Year.png
 │   ├── Low_Revenue_Count_by_Year.png
 │   ├── Percent_Low_Revenue_by_Year.png
 │   └── Revenue_Trends_by_Year.png
-├── README.md # Project documentation
+├── README.md
-└── requirements.txt # List of Python dependencies
+└── requirements.txt

 ---